6 Ways AI Is Disrupting the Real Estate Industry

 In the past, the real estate industry remained under the radar when it came to technology disruptions compared to other sectors.
 This is no longer the case with AI, as this exciting technology has brought some new developments to the industry.

 One of the aspects most affected areas in the real estate industry is property management.
 AI is now being effectively used to monitor and manage properties with the aim of predicting when critical systems are due for repair or replacement.
-It is also being used to monitor property trends in a particular geographical areas.
+Real estate professionals are also using the technology to monitor property trends in a particular geographical areas.
 It could even raise tenants’ rents on the expiration of their leases.

 The data availed by AI is playing a big role in transforming the industry.
 For instance, Boston real estate companies have been using AI to decipher the industry and customer data collected.
-The outcome is then used to improve aspects of the business including appraisals, target marketing, and financial accounting.
+They then use the outcome to improve aspects of the business including appraisals, target marketing, and financial accounting.

-Through the internet of things (IoT) sensors could be placed in security, heating, and lighting systems to collect data which will help building owners improve on vital areas such as energy efficiency.
+Through the internet of things (IoT), building owners can place sensors in security, heating, and lighting systems to collect data.
+This will help them improve their buildings in vital areas such as energy efficiency.
 Although this could prove useful to emerging markets as it provides predictive analytics, machine learning models have difficulties dealing with time-stamped data with a wide variance.

 3. Apartments on Demand

 Using AI advanced real estate technology providers can help organize smart routing and key aggregation for showings in real time.
 This opens the door for more showings in a shorter period of time.
-Real Estate agents will adapt into more face time with clients and showing properties than planning and pre-qualification.
+Real Estate agents will adapt to more face time with clients and showing properties than planning and pre-qualification.
 Agents at leading apartment leasing companies will be driving and showing more and in the office far less.
-Agents will be folded more into logistics and operational efficiencies.
+Logistics and operational efficiencies will therefore need to include the agents.

 5. Room Rentals and Subletting